Colombia and Ecuador conduct research in nanotechnology for sustainable agricultural production.

 - Synthesize and characterize nanofertilizers of titanium dioxide, zinc oxide and zeolite to evaluate their effect on fertilization and nutrient use.

-- Identify the most efficient nanofertilizer formulations and doses, in order to propose a production and commercialization scheme for nanofertilizers, with technical support, training and socialization of the technologies.
+- Identify the most efficient nanofertilizer formulations and doses, in order to propose a production and commercialization scheme for nanofertilizers with technical support, training and dissemination of the technologies.

 - Promote the use of ecotoxicological tests to ensure that nanofertilizers are environmentally friendly.

-- Encourage the use of aerial vehicles to estimate the nutritional quality of the crop.
+- Encourage the use of aerial vehicles to estimate crop nutritional quality.

 - Reduce greenhouse gas emissions.